BradleyCulley/bradleyculley.github.io/_posts/2026-06-18-The-Labor-of-Hands.md

 </p>

 <p>
 As soon as he jumped overboard and got below the surface, he saw that he was about ten feet from a very large whale, which filled his entire field of vision.
-As he put it, “I opened my eyes and it was all just <b>whale</b>.”
+As he put it, "I opened my eyes and it was all just <b>whale</b>."
 </p>

 <p>